Children in the Car Are More Distracting Than Cell Phones

 One mom said that she frequently “[drives] with my knees while I hand out breakfast and drinks like a flight attendant.
 I referee arguments.
 Once, I even reached back to deflect a car sick kid’s vomit out a window with a sun visor.”
 Though this mother tragically lost her own cousin in a car accident, she still has not changed her behavior.
 What’s worse—the cousin died while trying to get something off of the car floor for her child.

 Recently, an Australian study noted that children were twelve times as distracting as cell phones.
 During a single sixteen-minute car trip, parents took their eyes off of the road for an average of three minutes and twenty-two seconds to address their children.
 On most occasions, the parents were looking at the children in the rear-view mirror or in the backseat.
-The injury attorneys at the Law Office of Cohen & Jaffe, LLP are experienced in distracted driving accident claims of all types and fight aggressively to ensure that clients are compensated fairly.
+The child injury attorneys at the Law Office of Cohen & Jaffe, LLP are experienced in distracted driving accident claims of all types and fight aggressively to ensure that clients are compensated fairly.

 As a parent or caretaker, it is not always possible to ignore a child in the car.
 Therefore, it is important to keep the following tips in mind to keep yourself and your little passengers safe: